 So, here's a 1-pager about me.

 I grew up in an Italian family in Adelaide, Australia and was generally the 'music one' throughout school.
 I played piano predominantly, earning my Certificate in Performance and becoming pianist in residence for a local orchestra.
 I'm intelligent, which shone through back then, and I enjoyed the challenge of acing exams, competitions and performances.
 Getting results is what I was praised for, and gave me a high-achieving reputation which I totally soaked up.
 I thought this was good.

 Overwhelmed by the multitude of choices I had and the high expectations of me from school, I went to uni, as I was told that's what I should do.
 I probably tried almost every degree on offer at uni, from product design to medicine.
 Five and a half years later, I had me 2 degrees: Environmental Policy and Management, and Advanced Chemistry.
 Every uni break I was doing some related internship or work experience to put me in good stead for post-uni, as I was told I should do too.
 Now?
 I don't professionally use either.

 Growing up I didn't have strong friendships, none which have lasted today.
 It took me a while to grow into myself (still am), and only now have I really started to develop meaningful friendships where I've opened my true self up to others.
 Letting people in is hard, but incredibly rewarding.
-There was one person who taught me how to do this the most, and that's Luke.
-I met him when I was 18, married him at 24, and he's my best friend.
-I love him to bits.
+There was one person who helped me to do this the most, and that's Luke.
 We've been together through some crucial growth periods, from childhood to adulthood, and have lived across 3 countries now.
-8 years and going strong, and the adventure continues everyday.
+8 years and going strong, that adventure continues everyday.